jw120/mal/JW-README.md

   * jw-python (5ms, 19ms, 1862/10s)

 * Rust notes
-  * eval as a special form not a bound function (with hack to find outermost environment) - borrowed from impls/rust
+  * eval as a special form not a bound function (with hack to find outermost environment) - borrowed from supplied rust implementation

 * Note - how to update my repo for changes in the upstream <https://github.com/kanaka/mal>